Filing for AY 2024-25 is coming soon

 However, if your home loan is eligible for deduction under Section 80EEA, you can claim an additional deduction of Rs 1.5 lakh.
 We have discussed Section 80EEA later in this article.

-The principal portion of the EMI paid for the year is allowed as a deduction under Section 80C.
+The principal paid on the home loan EMI for the year is allowed as a deduction under Section 80C.
 The maximum amount that can be claimed is up to Rs 1.5 lakh.

 But to claim this deduction, the house property should not be sold within five years of possession.
 Otherwise, the deduction claimed earlier will be added back to your income in the year of sale.